 Native Education College (NEC) is the largest private Indigenous college in British Columbia.
 It honours the cultural perspectives of its students.
 Its unique campus in Vancouver is modelled in form and function on a traditional cedar longhouse and features a totem pole created by well-known carver Norman Tait.

-NEC offers career-track programming as well as a pathway to bachelor’s degrees at seven post-secondary institutions in the province.
-Diplomas and certificates are offered in subjects that include community counselling, business and health care.
-The Aboriginal adult basic education program prepares students for post-secondary education.
-It incorporates an Indigenous perspective through its focus on cultural studies, self-government and First Nations studies.
+NEC offers block transfers; credits earned at NEC can be transferred to five post-secondary institutions in the province.
+Diplomas and certificates are offered in subjects such as community counselling, business and health care.
+The Indigenous adult basic education program prepares students for post-secondary education, incorporating an Indigenous perspective through its focus on cultural studies, self-government and First Nations studies.
+The Indigenous justice studies program focuses on decolonization and the challenges that affect Indigenous people in the Canadian justice system.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Residence offerings|